surf5726/css_spam_filter/README.md

 ## VAC Risks

 - Under normal circumstances, there shouldn't be any issues, as it doesn't involve any memory operations related to cheating.
+But yes, use at your own risk.

 ## Configuration